 One of the defense's arguments -- not upheld -- against extradition was that Dewani would not be safe in South African custody.

 His lawyer quoted figures from a South African report suggesting that almost half of prisoners believed sexual abuse was a feature of life in South African jails.
-But Dewani's request for Britain to block his extradition was declined in January of this year, and he has now appealed the decision to Britain's highest court.
+But Dewani's request for Britain to block his extradition was declined in January of this year, and he has now been sent to South Africa.

 Nooshin Erfani-Ghadimi, project coordinator for the Johannesburg-based Wits Justice Project, told CNN that South Africa's constitution and its bill of rights with regards to prisoners' rights were among the best in the world.